 Some other records can also be filed in the sealed section of the file by attaching them to a sealed documents cover sheet.
 This includes many primary financial source documents, health care records, and some detailed records gathered as part of a parenting evaluation.

 On the other hand, the motions and declarations that are filed in your case are generally open to public view.
-So your statements about your spouse, your spouse’s statements about you, statements about your children, statements about your finances, statements about domestic violence, etc. will all be there for anyone to read.
+So your statements about your spouse, your spouse’s statements about you, statements about your children, statements about your finances, statements about domestic violence, and a multitude of other unproven or baseless accusations will all be there for anyone to read.
 The court orders about those matters will also be in public view.

 One way to limit the exposure of that kind of information is to engage in an out-of-court dispute resolution process.
-Whether that is arbitration (hiring a private judge), mediation (a third party mediator helps the two of you work towards agreement), or collaboration (a professional team helps the two of you work towards the best agreement you can come up with), by avoiding court hearings you avoid filing papers for those hearings that will end up in the public record.
+Whether that is arbitration (hiring a private judge), mediation (a third-party mediator helps the two of you work towards agreement), or collaboration (a professional team helps the two of you work towards the best agreement you can come up with), by avoiding contested, public, court hearings, you avoid filing papers for those hearings that will end up in the public record.

+If alternative dispute resolution is not an option, some creative lawyering may limit the amount of sensitive information available to the public if your divorce must proceed through the courts.
 The final settlement agreement can also contain a good deal of sensitive information about you, as among other things it details the division of property and debts between the two of you.
-Fortunately those details do not need to be put into the final Decree of Dissolution itself.
-They can be placed into a separation contract which is not filed with the court, and only generally referenced in the Decree.
+Fortunately, those details do not need to be put into the final Decree of Dissolution itself.
+They can be placed into a Separation Contract that is not filed with the court, and is only generally referenced in the Decree.

 If you need help with your divorce, give us a call at 206-784-3049, or use the form on our website, to schedule a consultation with one of our attorneys.
 We only charge a minimal fee for the initial consultation and you can get a number of your questions answered at that time to help you decide how best to move ahead.